Graduates from a wide range of disciplines can become transport planners.

 Graduate employers include specialist transport planning consultancies, local authorities, engineering consultancies, planning consultancies, urban design practices and architects, management consultancies and transport providers.

-Some graduate opportunities are available as graduate transport planning scheme, for example those run by AECOM, Arup, Atkins, Mott Macdonald, Network Rail (civil engineering) and Transport for London (civil engineering).
+Some graduate opportunities are available as graduate transport planning schemes, for example those run by AECOM, Arup, Mott Macdonald and Network Rail (civil engineering).

 Remember, graduate schemes aren’t the only route into this career.
 Some employers recruit graduates as trainees on an ad hoc basis.
 Keep an eye out for opportunities on TARGETjobs as well as on the websites of relevant organisations and professional bodies.

 Useful work experience for prospective transport planners

 Getting some relevant work experience can boost your CV and help you decide whether transport planning is the right career for you.
 Some employers in this sector offer summer internships in transport planning and undergraduate year in industry placements.